iexcloud/docs/source/migrating-and-importing-data/loading-data-from-aws-s3.md

 Here are some things to explore doing with your new data and data source.

-- Schedule data ingestion on your new data source.
-Learn how at [Scheduling Data Ingestion](./scheduling-data-ingestion.md).
+- [Schedule Data Ingestion](./scheduling-data-ingestion.md) shows you how to load data regularly per a schedule.

-- Provide custom views to the data by joining your dataset with a Core Dataset or one of your other datasets.
-See [Creating and Managing Views](../managing-your-data/creating-and-managing-views.md) for details.
+- [Create and Manage Views](../managing-your-data/creating-and-managing-views.md) demonstrates joining datasets to create views.

-- Use the data in your apps via your dataset API endpoints.
-Query for the exact data you want as demonstrated in [Apperate Query Basics](../interacting-with-your-data/apperate-api-basics.md).
+- [Apperate API Basics](../interacting-with-your-data/apperate-api-basics.md) introduces Apperate REST endpoints to query for the exact data you want and CRUD endpoints to use Apperate programatically.